 When the sun came up, I checked my phone before I got out of bed.
 Nothing from Dorit, nothing from the director of the play.
 I went outside and sat in the rusted lawn chair and, despite the glare on my laptop, priced ropes and stools on Amazon.

 For lunch, I ate two sandwiches.
 I had just opened a paper bag of cookies when my phone sounded.

 I am writing to offer my heartfelt apologies for my inappropriate and inexcusable emails.
-The communications I made to you, while in the case of the photograph accidental, resulted from a lapse in impulse control for which I take full responsibility and for which I have now sought counselling.
-I do not ask for personal forgiveness, only that you please let me know if you would like me to make reasonable compensation for my actions, such as community service, charitable giving or participation in therapy.
+The communications I made to you, while in the case of the photograph accidental, resulted from a lapse in impulse control for which I take full responsibility and for which I have now sought counseling.
+I do not ask for personal forgiveness, only that you please let me know if you would like me to make reasonable compensation for my actions, such as community service, charitable giving, or participation in therapy.

-I threw out the cookies, ran to the gym and listened to heavy metal on the StairMaster.
+I threw out the cookies, ran to the gym, and listened to heavy metal on the StairMaster.

 Agnes knocked on my door at dusk, tired from a day on set, her makeup imperfectly removed.
 A stroke of eyeliner emboldened her left eye.
 Her MacBook was tucked under her arm, because we had plans to watch part one of Fanny and Alexander.

 I unlocked the door and sat on my mattress, waiting.